crystaleum/crfi-nodejs-sdk/README.md

 A Node.js wallet manager for interacting with `electronero-wallet-rpc`.

+Maintained for Electronero with upstream and custom patches.
+Forked from PsychicCat/monero-nodejs
-For more information about Monero, visit: https://electronero.org

-If you found this useful, please consider [contributing](https://github.com/electronero) to the Electronero Project!
+For more information about Monero, visit: https://getmonero.org For more information about Electronero, visit: https://electronero.org If you found this useful, please consider [contributing](https://github.com/electronero) to the Electronero Project!

 ## Install the package